Mexico. The most populous Spanish speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 Of course, padre generally means ‘father’ in Spanish, but in Mexico, it’s also another way to say, “Awesome!” or “Great!”, for example:

-This phrase is an interesting one and you may well hear it used among latinos in the US aswell as in Mexico.
+This term is an interesting one and you may well hear it used among latinos in the US as well as in Mexico.

-It’s an adjective used to describe a person of Mexican origin living in the United States.
+It’s an adjective referring to people of Mexican origin living in the United States.